Hexagon/pup/README.md

 }
 ```

 In this example, we define a process called `server-task`.
 We specify the command to start the process using an array of strings.
-We set it to start immediately, and to restart after 10 seconds after
+We set it to start immediately with, and to restart after 10 seconds after
 quitting for whatever reason.

-We also define a complementary process which is launched every 10 seconds using a cron pattern.
+If you use the line `cron: "<pattern>"` instead of `autostart: true` it would be triggered periodically.

 Full example available at [/examples/basic](/examples/basic)